ArcBees/Arcbees-Archetypes/archetypes/README.md

 1. Right click on project > Google > Web Toolkit Settings > Entry point modules > Add
 2. Add the entry point module.
+3. See the screen shot at the bottom of these directions: [Eclipse Maven Import Instructions](http://c.gwt-examples.com/home/maven/ide-import/eclipse)

 ##News
 * 2/2013 Samples have been updated to 1.0-RC-2